dmsc/bwdos-mads/README.md

 	utils/verify.src
 	utils/xbat.src

+The following utilities are multi-part sources, and must be assembled with the stub that includes all parts:

+    utils/backup.asm
+      utils/bk_a.src
+      utils/bk_b.src

+    utils/menu.asm
+      utils/menu_a.src
+      utils/menu_b.src
+      utils/menu_c.src

 Note that some of the utilities are "protected" by exor-ing  part of the code, so those can´t be assembled directly from source.